-This 7-part series includes four discussions and three research seminars with the intended audience of biologists and biology education researchers.
-All talks will be posted on this site afterwards.
+This 7-part series in 2020 included four discussions and three research seminars with the intended audience of biologists and biology education researchers.

-All 1-hour sessions will be virtual and administered through Zoom; sessions will be recorded and posted on the SABER website for viewing afterwards.
-We are excited that speakers will be compensated for their time and this event is co-sponsored by Arizona State University’s HHMI Inclusive Excellence Project, SEISMIC Collaboration, and University of California Santa Barbara.
+All 1-hour sessions were virtual and administered through Zoom; sessions were recorded and posted below for viewing afterwards.
+We are excited that speakers were compensated for their time and this event was co-sponsored by Arizona State University’s HHMI Inclusive Excellence Project, SEISMIC Collaboration, and University of California Santa Barbara.